 #3 Beetox Dusk Luxury Lifting Face Mask by The Honey Collection, $72.90

-This is the first time I’ve tried The Honey Collection brand and I really like that the products are all-natural and free of artificial fragrance and colours.
+This is the first time I’ve tried The Honey Collection brand and I really like that the facial masks are all-natural and free of artificial fragrance and colours.
 The lifting face mask is made with bee venom, which encourages blood flow and is an essential ingredient to plump the skin and stimulate collagen; it apparently has a lot of hype among celebrities right now.
 It also contains rosehip oil, which is known to fight fine lines, and Manuka honey, which nourishes the skin – and I’m in desperate need of both of those effects!

 I applied a generous amount, and I expected a bit of irritation from the bee venom, but my face felt calm, relaxed and deeply hydrated.
 It doesn’t leave the skin dry or feeling tight, so you can skip your night cream.